samize/football-mapper/Project_Proposal.md

 ### Event Detection

-Identifying player posession of the ball and passing between players of the same team.
+Identifying player possession of the ball and passing between players of the same team.

 Being able to identify when players jump or the ball is kicked into the air to be able to determine elevation and improve the projection for objects in flight.